pacs-course/pacs-examples/Examples/src/Horner/README.md

 The Makefile has been set so that you always compile with optimization activated.

-**Note** To use the multithread parallel algorithm of the standard libary you need to link you code qith the Intel treading building block (tbb) library.
+**Note** To use the parallel algorithm of the standard library you need to link you code with the Intel treading building block (tbb) library.
 This is done automatically by the Makefile.
-Of course, you mast have `libtbb.so` installed in your system!
+Of course, you must have `libtbb.so` installed in your system!
 Check!

 **Note 2:**  To get significant timings use a high degree polinomial, at least 20.

-# What do you learn with this example?#
+# What do you learn with this example? #
 - That the use of a more elaborate algorithm can give a significant efficiency gain, even for apparently simple problems;
 - A use of the new (since C++17) parallel algorithms of the standard library;